NationalGenomicsInfrastructure/miarka-provision/README.md

 ## User prerequisites before developing or deploying

-Before a user starts developing new Ansible playbooks/roles or deploy them, the current umask and GID needs to be set, and the Ansible virtual environment needs to be loaded.
-This can be accomplished by *manually* running the two bash aliases defined above: `miarkaenv` followed by `ansibleenv` (or just `miarkaenv` if using Singularity).
+Before a user starts developing new Ansible playbooks/roles or deploy them, the current umask and GID needs to be set.
+This is accomplished by *manually* running the bash alias: `miarkaenv` (defined above).

-Note that the order is important, and that they should not be run automatically at login, because that will cause an infinite loop that will lock the user out.
+If you are running Ansible from the local environment, Ansible the virtual environment needs to be loaded.
+To do this, execute the bash alias `ansibleenv` (defined above).
+Note that the order is important, and that the aliases should not be run automatically at login, because that will cause an infinite loop that will lock the user out.

 ### SSH multiplexing
 For syncing deployments to the target host, it is necessary to set up the environment so that connections can be made